 The scholarship is targeted at middle income families from North Carolina and is limited to students studying in the STEM disciplines or affiliated Education majors.
 There are limited need-based resources for middle income families, and yet many still struggle to afford the growing costs of higher education.
 The value of the scholarship is $17,500 and is renewable for up to four years.

-Every programming initiative of the Goodnight Scholars Program is created with at least one of the following goals in mind:
+Every programming initiative of the Goodnight Scholars Program is created with at least one of the following objectives in mind: